thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 ![The progress of the hill climbers with the `1swap` and `nswap` operators over time, i.e., the current best solution found by each of the&nbsp;101 runs at each point of time (over a logarithmically scaled time axis).](\relative.path{jssp_progress_hc_nswap_log.svgz}){#fig:jssp_progress_hc_nswap_log width=84%}

 [@fig:jssp_progress_hc_nswap_log] illustrates the progress of the hill climbers with the `1swap` and `nswap` operators.
+Initially, both algorithms behave very similar in median.
+This may be because half of the time, `hc_nswap` also performs single-swap moves.
-While `hc_1swap` stops improving even before one second has elapsed, `hc_nswap` can still improve after ten seconds.
+However, while `hc_1swap` stops improving even before one second has elapsed, `hc_nswap` can still improve after ten seconds.
-However, these late improvements are small and occur infrequently.
+Still, these late improvements tend to be small and occur infrequently.
-It may be that the algorithm arrives in local optima from which it can only escape with complicated muti-swap moves, which are harder to discover by chance.
+It may be that the algorithm arrives in local optima from which it can only escape with complicated multi-swap moves, which are harder to discover by chance.

 ### Combining Bigger Neighborhood with Restarts

 Both restarts and the idea of allowing bigger search steps with small probability are intended to decrease the chance of premature convergence, while the latter one also can investigate more solutions similar to the current best one.
 We have seen that both measures work separately.
-The fact that `hc_nswap` improves more and more slowly towards the end of the computational budget means that it may make sense to combine both ideas, restarts and larger neighborhoods.
+The fact that `hc_nswap` improves more and more slowly towards the end of the computational budget means that it could be interesting to try to combine both ideas, restarts and larger neighborhoods.

 We plug the `nswap` operator into the hill climber with restarts and obtain algorithm `hcr_L_nswap`.
 We perform the same experiment to find the right setting for the restart limit&nbsp;$L$ as for the `hcr_L_1swap` algorithm and illustrate the results in [@fig:jssp_hcr_nswap_med_over_l].